-Here at The Gower School we take great pride in our excellent facilities.
+The Gower School takes great pride in our excellent facilities.
 Our main focus is with safety of the children and staff, as well as an enjoyable learning and working environment for all.
 We make sure our rooms are accessible for children with different abilities and we change or develop classrooms when needed to fit the needs of the children we are catering for.
 We have wheelchair access at both of our sites.
 Our furniture is fitted for different ages and sizes and our rooms are light and airy.
-We use smart screens where appropriate as well as projectors and audio equipment.
+Our teachers use smart screens where appropriate as well as projectors and audio equipment.
 We have recently extended our primary school by acquiring new space as our school has grown.

-Across the road at 28 North Road there are two classrooms on the ground floor as well as a multipurpose hall, a library, a five star kitchen (Environmental Health, Sept 2016) catering both sites, nappy changing area, separate toilets for children and adults as well as an accessible toilet.
+At 28 North Road there are two classrooms on the ground floor as well as a multipurpose hall, a library, a five star kitchen (Environmental Health, February 2020) catering both sites, nappy changing area, separate toilets for children and adults as well as an accessible toilet.
 We also have the office in the front, a computer room/meeting room at the back and a laundry room.
 There are outdoor spaces with retractable awnings in each room for free flow where block play is available for the children.
 There is a dedicated space for tricycles, bicycles, scooters and helmets in the garden and pushchair storage in the front.

 Our children also regularly visit venues outside the school such as the Caledonian Park play area, Penn Road Gardens, John Barnes library, the Pleasance and Little Angel Theatre, London Zoo, Culpeper Gardens, Barnsbury Woods, Camley Street Gardens, the London Symphony Orchestra at St Luke’s Church, Wigmore Hall and the Science Museum.